haozhestat/haozhestat.github.io/_pages/about.md

 * My research interests lie on the automation, interpretation, inference, infrastructure and application for AI & machine learning.

 # News
 * September 20, 2024.
-One paper about LLM hallucination detection has been accepted by EMNLP 2024 Main.
+Our paper about LLM hallucination detection has been accepted by EMNLP 2024 Main.
 * October 30, 2023.
 Our AI product "*[AskO3](https://asko3.o3community.huawei.com/asko3)*" was released together with the [O3 Community](https://www.huawei.com/en/news/2023/9/o3community-release) at Huawei Connect 2023 in Shanghai, China.
 * October 8, 2023.
 Two papers have been accepted to the Findings of EMNLP 2023.
 * June 1, 2021.
 Our Python library *[shrike](https://github.com/azure/shrike)* that aids compliant experiments in the Azure Machine Learning Platform was released in github.